Wonderful Crumble Topping

 Difference Between Crumble, Cobbler and Crisp

 Crisp is, as the name hints of, crispier.
 This is achieved by using oats in the mixture.
-Cinnamon, ginger and nutmeg lend a spicy flavor and come fall, this is an oft enjoyed dessert, when apples and other fruits are harvested.
+Cinnamon, ginger, nutmeg and cloves lend a spicy flavor--and come fall, this is an oft'-enjoyed dessert, when apples and other fruits are harvested and plentiful.

 Cobbler is a fruit-based dessert that is a close cousin to crumble.
 Often it is topped with a crust comprised of a biscuit or dumpling-like mixture, and the batter may include either milk or eggs.
 At times, cobbler includes bread crumbs or graham crumbs.
 The name cobbler may have arisen because dough was dropped on top of fruit in clumps, which resembled cobbles.